BenHall/katacoda-scenarios-24/install-pgadmin-container/step1.md

   initial username to login to pgAdmin with.
 * **-e "PGADMIN_DEFAULT_PASSWORD=SuperSecret"** - This directive sets the
   initial password to login to pgAdmin with.
-* **-e "PGADMIN_CONFIG_ENHANCED_COOKIE_PROTECTION=False"** - This configuration
-  variable disables enhanced cookie protection in pgAdmin, which may be required when running behind a proxy server.
 * **-e "-d dpage/pgadmin4:kctest"** - This directive specifies the container and tag to run.